otrv4/otrv4/otrv4.md

 1. [Validate the Prekey Ensemble](#validating-prekey-ensembles).
 2. If the Prekey Ensemble is valid, decide whether to send a Non-Interactive-Auth message depending on whether the long term key in the User Profile is trusted or not.
+This decision is optional.

 If many prekey ensembles are received: